avipreshel/Trigger/README.md

 *Trigger* basicaly enables to implement a simple pub-sub topology across same process or multiple processes running on the same host OS.

 ## Why do you need it
-Named events are probably the fastest way to signal that something happened, however, sometime we not only want to signal that something happened, we are also interested to say what.
+Named Nvents (aka "Named Semaphores" in Linux) are probably the fastest way to signal that something happened over common OS's like Windows or Linux, however, sometime we not only want to signal that something has happened, we are also interested to say WHAT happened.
 Enter Trigger.

 ## Dependencies
 Dotnet 8.0 or later